-The Government of Nepal (GoN) has been supporting promotion and development of Renewable Energy Technologies (RETs).
+The Government of Nepal (GoN) has been supporting the promotion and development of Renewable Energy Technologies (RETs).
 To date, Nepal has approximately 1,600 SIPs, 75% of which have been financed and installed by AEPC, and the remainder by a number of NGOs and INGOs such as IDE, ICIMOD, Winrock, and Practical Action.

 Until the start of the 13th Plan (2013-2016), the use of solar energy for irrigation and drinking water was limited to hilly and remote areas.
 The 13th Plan incorporated ideas for solar energy for irrigation in the Terai.
 In the 2018-19 budget, the central government allocated NPR 350 million (~USD 3.5 million) as grants for SIPs and pledged additional support to renewable energy production if initiated by cooperatives and local communities in collaboration with the local government.

 The 14th Plan also initiated a subsidy for solar drinking water and irrigation systems at the individual, community, and institutional (i.e., private sector) levels.
-The AEPC—our main partner in SoLAR project, is the main institution responsible for the implementation of Renewable Energy Subsidy Policy, 2016.
+The AEPC—our main partner in SoLAR project, is the main institution responsible for the implementation of the Renewable Energy Subsidy Policy, 2016.

 In addition to the AEPC, a number of government organizations are working to promote and implement SIP projects in Nepal.
 The majority of solar projects have been implemented in provinces 2, 3, and 4.
-The private sector plays a very important role in Nepal, given that subsidy delivery modality is driven by the private sector.
+The private sector plays a very important role in Nepal, given that the subsidy delivery modality is driven by the private sector.

 Innovation Fund Grantee Workshop and Coordination for Micro-Grid Pilot